brianmichaelanderson/listing-challenge/solution.md

 **User Experience:**
 - **Session Management**: Implement proper session handling with automatic logout on token expiration.
 - **Progressive Enhancement**: Ensure the application works with JavaScript disabled where possible.

+**Code Quality & Maintainability:**
+- **Comments**: I chose to leave all comments from the assessment and used similar commenting patterns in step-2, following the style established in step-1.
+I also preserved comments that were clearly specific to this assessment.
+In production, I would remove unnecessary comments and follow the team's established commenting standards and code review guidelines.